Tom Brookshier: Controversy

 This resulted in Neal Pilson, then president of CBS Sports, apologizing to Louisville school officials and later suspending Brookshier for the last weekend of the NFL regular season.
 Louisville's athletic director, Bill Olsen, felt that the remark was racist, since Louisville's starting five were all African American.
 Brookshier later apologized, calling his remark "stupid" and "dumb", but was angered over CBS's reaction, saying "I'm not about to be judged on one comment."
 He added, "I've done a lot of things for charity.
 Now my own network is bailing out on me and taking me off the air.
 After 20 years at CBS, I deserve better than this."
 The apology was accepted by the university and university president Donald Swain invited Brookshier to be the featured speaker at the school's annual football kickoff luncheon in Clarksville, Indiana on August 2, 1984.
-Brookshier was reinstated in CBS's announcing lineup for the 1984 season, continuing as a network commentator through 1987.
+Brookshier was reinstated in CBS's announcing lineup for the 1984 season, continuing as a network commentator through 1986.

 Later life

 In 1989, he hosted the morning show of the then-nascent 610 WIP sports format; the program was called Breakfast with Brookshier, before he was paired with Angelo Cataldi and the program re-dubbed Brookie and the Rookie, and then finally simply Brookshier and Cataldi.
-He left broadcasting and was last known to be working as a consultant for CB Richard Ellis, an international commercial real-estate firm.
+He left broadcasting and was last known to be working as a consultant for real estate broker CB Richard Ellis.

 Brookshier died of cancer at Lankenau Medical Center on January 29, 2010.
 The Broadcast Pioneers of Philadelphia inducted Brookshier into their Hall of Fame in 2007.